 A big part of why I left ultra-Orthodoxy was my desire for freedom.
 I’m a curious guy and I need to try everything.
 I wanted to go on road trips, wear orange slippers, cut my hair, try stuff!
 I also wanted the freedom to think and question.

-To people who have grown up in the secular world, these are freedoms that you likely take for granted.
+To people who have grown up in the secular world, these are choices that you likely take for granted.
 But for someone who has grown up in the ultra-Orthodox world, these are profound freedoms.
 The ability to think freely and express yourself and feel what you want without fear of being punished – this is incredible.